-“There comes a day when you realize turning the page is the best feeling in the world because you realize that there’s so much more to the book than the page that you were stuck on”
+“There comes a day when you realize turning the page is the best feeling in the world because you realize that there’s so much more to the book than the page that you were stuck on.”

 – Taryn Malik

-Whether it comes in the form of a relationship rut, a creativity block, or the feeling as if we’ve’ve hit an overall slump, being stuck can make us feel as if the light at the end of the tunnel feels like light years away.
+Whether it comes in the form of a relationship rut, a creativity block, or the feeling as if we’ve hit an overall slump, being stuck can make us feel as if the light at the end of the tunnel feels like light years away.

-I hope they prove to be as useful to free yourself from life’s pesky plateaus and get you back into living in the flow.
+I hope they prove to be as useful to free yourself from life’s pesky plateaus and get you back into living in the flow!